Deploying BlueField Software Using BFB from Host

 DUAL_BOOT=yes

-If EMMC size is ≤16GB, dual boot support is disabled by default, but it can be forced by setting the following parameter in
+If the eMMC size is ≤16GB, dual boot support is disabled by default, but it can be forced by setting the following parameter in

 bf.cfg: